simonrenauld/ServerSetup/README.md

 https://robot.hetzner.com/

 Simple as it is: For very little per month you can own/rent your own deficated server to meet any requirements and needs.
+As low as

 ![Buying a server](ServerSetup\01_Infrastructure_hardware\screenshots\HetzerServer.jpg)
 =